Faculty Expert Profile

 - Whiting School of Engineering

 His recent projects focus on global change in the Arctic, greenhouse gas emissions from agriculture, and emissions from energy industries (such as coal, oil, and natural gas).
-Miller’s work also utilizes statistics, high performance computing, and tools for big data.
-A 2019 paper he coauthored in Nature Communications demonstrated that China’s coal mine methane regulations have not had a detectable impact on the country’s emissions.
+Miller's work also utilizes statistics, high-performance computing, and tools for big data.
+A 2019 paper he coauthored in Nature Communications demonstrated that China's coal mine methane regulations have not had a detectable impact on the country's emissions.

 Miller holds a grant from the National Aeronautics and Space Administration (NASA) to study carbon dioxide sources and sinks using the OCO-2 (Orbiting Carbon Observatory 2) satellite.
-This is a joint project with Northern Arizona University, the Carnegie Institution for Science and the National Oceanic and Atmospheric Administration (NOAA).
-In 2018, Miller and Sarah Jordaan of the School of Advanced International Studies received a Johns Hopkins Discovery Award to study trends in methane emissions from oil and gas infrastructure in the United States.
+This is a joint project with Northern Arizona University, the Carnegie Institution for Science, and the National Oceanic and Atmospheric Administration (NOAA).
+In 2018, Miller and Sarah Jordaan of Johns Hopkins' School of Advanced International Studies received a Johns Hopkins Discovery Award to study trends in methane emissions from oil and gas infrastructure in the United States.